elewis787/boa/README.md

 - [rkl](https://github.com/elewis787/rkl)

 ## Future work
 - Eval how styles are exported.
-Goal is to make it easy to customize the layout without needing to build a cmd parser form cobra
+Goal is to make it easy to customize the layout without needing to build a cmd parser for cobra
 - Add back button
 - Option to execute sub command
 - Other ideas ? - Open a feature request or submit a PR !